 There are 23 pairs of chromosomes in each human cell (i.e., 46 individual chromosomes), including one pair of sex chromosomes.
 Down syndrome is a genetic condition caused by the presence of an extra whole chromosome, or part of a chromosome, specifically chromosome 21.

 Although Down syndrome is a genetic condition, it is not inherited.
-According to the National Down Syndrome Society (NDSS), 1 in every 800 to 1,000 babies is born with Down syndrome.
+In Canada, approximately 1 in 800 babies are born with Down syndrome.
+This risk increases with increasing maternal age.

 According to the NDSS and the National Association for Down Syndrome (NADS), there is no connection between any type of Down syndrome and parents' activities before or during pregnancy.
 It is important to know that nothing the mother does during pregnancy could cause Down syndrome.
 However, we do know that the chance of having a baby with Down syndrome increases significantly with maternal age, and with teenage pregnancies.
 Since many couples are postponing pregnancy until later in life, the incidence of Down syndrome conceptions may increase.
 Therefore, genetic counselling for parents may become more important.